Dr. Ronald B. Standler

 Introduction

-DIALOG databases (scientific, engineering, medical, business information)
+(scientific, engineering, medical, intellectual property)

-Westlaw databases (e.g., court opinions, statutes, regulations)
+(e.g., court opinions, statutes, regulations)

 Local Libraries